BSaiSrinivas789/walmart_sales789/README.md

 ) AS ranked
 WHERE rank = 1;
 '''
  - 2. Busiest Day in Each Branch Based on Transactions
-'''sq
+'''
 SELECT branch, day_name, no_transactions
 FROM (
     SELECT